 Cutting labor costs comes down to eliminating unneeded, wasteful parts of a process, and automating the remaining manual tasks that are necessary to make and ship product.
 This is the game that every manufacturer is starting to play.
 It’s becoming clear that it will define not only the way we make things for the foreseeable future, but also a new world economy in which manual labor will be almost entirely eliminated from the majority of factory floors.
 This is both an exciting and scary prospect that I’ll touch on later, but for Voodoo, the need to automate labor became clear as not only the key to our future success, but as a necessity for our survival.
 And so, we began on a path to identify the first slice of our production process where we could introduce automation to increase our capacity while maintaining or lowering costs.
 Enter Project Skywalker.

-(Or How We Built a Robot-Operated 3D Printer Cluster)
+Use the Force, Luke: How We Built a Robot-Operated 3D Printer Cluster

 There are many parts of our current production process that require a human.
 Some are trivial and repeatable, requiring little in-the-moment decision making.
 Others are abstract and ever-changing, necessitating skillful problem solving for successful results.